Adam Grünewald

 Adam Grünewald (20 October 1902 – 22 January 1945) was a German Schutzstaffel officer and Nazi concentration camp commandant.

 The son of a carpenter who died when he was 8, Grünewald apprenticed as a baker but found work difficult to come by when the First World War ended and the demobilised soldiers entered the labour market.
-Attracted to the nationalist propaganda prevalent at the time Grünewald joined the Freikorps before signing on with the army for a 12-year stint.
-Leaving the army as a staff sergeant in April 1931 Grünewald again struggled to find employment and so joined the Sturmabteilung.
-He rose to the rank of Obersturmbannführer in the SA before switching to the SS shortly after the Night of the Long Knives.
+Attracted to the nationalist propaganda prevalent at the time, Grünewald joined the Freikorps before signing on with the Reichswehr for a 12-year stint.
+Leaving the army as an Unterfeldwebel in April 1931, Grünewald again struggled to find employment and so joined the Sturmabteilung (SA), the Nazi paramilitary organization.
+He rose to the rank of SA-Obersturmbannführer in the SA before switching to the SS shortly after the Night of the Long Knives.

 In 1943, Grünewald succeeded Karl Chmielewski as commandant of Herzogenbusch concentration camp (aka Kamp Vught).
 However, like his predecessor he was also removed.
-He was found guilty of excessive cruelty to prisoners for his role in the Bunker Tragedy in January 1944.
+He was found guilty of excessive cruelty to prisoners by an SS court for his role in the Bunker Tragedy in January 1944.
 Grünewald was investigated by SS judge Georg Konrad Morgen.
-Oswald Pohl, the head administrator of the Nazi concentration camp system, advised Morgen not to bother with a court-martial, saying the lives of the women were meaningless in comparison to the many German women who had died in Allied bombing raids.
+Oswald Pohl, the head administrator of the Nazi concentration camp system, told Morgen not to bother with a trial, saying the lives of the women were meaningless in comparison to the many German women who had died in Allied bombing raids.
 However, Morgen proceeded with his investigation, which Pohl unsuccessfully attempted to block.
 Part of the reason Morgen was allowed to continue the investigation was that the incident was linked to the Dutch public.
 The regime figured that punishing Grünewald would most likely soften public anger over the incident.